fabbox/ArchWiki-Viewer/README.md

 Disclaimer
 ----------

-This project isn't approved, sponsored, or affiliated with Arch Linux(TM) or its related project.
+This project isn't approved, sponsored, or affiliated with Arch Linux(tm) or its related project.

 Licenses